asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-3/lesson-6/_index.md

 }
 ```

-As we can see in the code block responsible for processing the message 'PlayMovieMessage ()' there is a code for switching the behavior to the `Playing 'behavior.
-In turn, the `Playing' behavior will switch to the `Stopped` behavior under certain conditions.
+As we can see in the code block responsible for processing the message `PlayMovieMessage()` there is a code for switching the behavior to the `Playing` behavior.
+In turn, the `Playing` behavior will switch to the `Stopped` behavior under certain conditions.
 In other words, our actor is a classical finite state machine with two States.

 As a result, our actor should look like this.